-The MS Series features an internal battery charger and an automatic transfer relay when operating in Standby mode.
-The Standby mode begins whenever AC power (utility or generator) is connected to the inverter's AC input.
-Once the AC voltage and frequency of the incoming AC power is within the AC input limits, an automatic AC transfer relay is activated.
+The MS-G Series features an internal battery charger and an automatic transfer relay when operating in Standby mode.
+Standby mode begins whenever AC power (utility or generator) is connected to the inverter's AC input.
+Once the AC voltage and frequency of the incoming AC power is within the AC input limits, the automatic AC transfer relay is activated.
 This transfer relay passes the incoming AC power through the inverter to power the AC loads on the inverter's output.
 This incoming power is also used to activate a powerful internal battery charger to keep the battery bank charged in case of a power failure.
-Refer to Figure 3-2 to see the flow of power from the AC input to the DC and AC output while in Standby mode.
+Refer to Figures 3-3 & 3-4 to see the flow of power from the AC input to the DC and AC output while in Standby mode.